Want to get as much information about an IP address as possible? You’re in the right place.

 It is just one module in a complete end-to-end fraud prevention system, but you can also use the IP lookup module as a standalone.
 Moreover, this works particularly well via a lightweight Google Chrome plugin for quick manual checks.

-Pros of SEON for IP Lookup
+Pros of SEON

 - Gather tons of information: ISP, proxy, VPN use, and more.